salam2013/Installing-windows-16-Vista/README.md

 <h2>Step 6: Start up the virtual machine</h2>
 Click "Start" to launch the virtual machine and begin the installation process for the server, ensuring all necessary configurations are in place beforehand.
+<h2>setting Up Windows Server 2016:</h2>

+A blue boot screen will appear, followed by the setup screen.
+Select your preferred language, time, and keyboard format.
+Click "Next," then proceed by clicking "Install Now" to continue.

 <img src="">